bigladder/erin/docs/user-guide/user-guide.md

 ## Flows

-A flow is any movement of a type of energy (usually) or material.
+A flow is any movement of a type of energy.
 Examples include "electricity", "heated water for district heating", and "chilled water for cooling".
 The flows specified are open-ended and not prescribed by the tool.
 However, to aid new users, the Excel User Interface does limit the available flows to those typically used in an assessment.

+By being imaginative, flows that are traditionally not considered as "energy flows" can be modeled as well.
+For example, a supply of potable water pumped to a building can be modeled by phrasing it in terms of enthalpy times mass flow rate: $h \times \dot{m}$ (making assumptions for line pressures and temperatures).
+This allows the contribution of a pump (changing the pressure and thus the flow work across the pump) to easily be taken into account.

 A flow has a direction associated with it.
 A flow can be zero (i.e., nothing is flowing) but cannot be negative.